ianksalter/shv/md/systems-design.md

-If underfloor heating is installed - would it be advisable to have two cylinders one for hot water and one for underploor heating.
+If underfloor heating is installed - would it be advisable to have two cylinders one for hot water and one for underfloor heating.

 Need to think about weight of tanks on the bathroom wall.